MindGas/Heating_System/README.md

  - [x] ~~3 on/off endpoints shows up in Home Assistant while only 2 defined.~~ (wrong number of clusters were defined for some of the EPs)
  - [x] ~~Clean up code~~
  - [x] ~~Added status LEDs.
 One for Power On, two for both relay on/off status.~~
- - [ ] So far so good.
+ - [x] So far so good.
 Testing in production mode.
+4 Years without issues

  ## Hardware:
   Prototyping: